ssahovic/confluent-rbac-demo/README.md

 - VPCs and Security Group setup

 ### Optional
-Install on your desktion Apache Directory Studio to create and modify LDAP users in openLDAP.
+Install on your desktop Apache Directory Studio to create and modify LDAP users in openLDAP.
 [Download Apache Directory Studio](https://directory.apache.org/studio/downloads.html)
 Apache Directory Studio is important if you want to add user/group in openLDAP or modify users or groups.

 ## Image Versions